Sadabahar plant is amongst the easiest flower plant to grow at home and is known by many names like periwinkle, vinca, etc.

-Let’s look at the steps of growing sadabahar plant from seeds.
+Let’s look at the steps of growing Sadabahar plants from seeds.

 The first thing is to get a seedling tray or flat tray for sowing the seeds.

-Fill it with a potting mix which consists mainly of compost, sand and soil:
+Fill it with a potting mix that consists mainly of compost, sand, and soil: